 A firewall establishes a barrier between a trusted, secure internal network of an enterprise and internet.
 It controls incoming and outgoing network traffic based on predefined set of rules.

 Apple Push Notification Service is a highly efficient service created by Apple, to enable communication from a third party to iOS devices.
-APNs certificate installed in Hexnode MDM server ensures that the managed mobile devices communicate through a secure channel using Apple Push Notification Service.
+APNs certificate installed in Hexnode server ensures that the managed mobile devices communicate through a secure channel using Apple Push Notification Service.

 Google Cloud Messaging, recently known as Firebase Cloud Messaging, is a service developed by Google to help the servers to send notification to not only Android devices, but iOS and Chrome web apps.